premake/premake-core/website/community/languagesupport.md

 title: Language Support
 ---

-Premake5 has allot of features, and to facilitate writing of premake scripts. a [lls-addon](https://luarocks.org/m/lls-addons) was created based of work done for premake-manager.
+Premake5 has a lot of features, and to facilitate writing of premake scripts. a [lls-addon](https://luarocks.org/m/lls-addons) was created based of work done for premake-manager.

-the addon contains auto generated LuaCATS definitions for premake5 functions.
+the [addon](https://luarocks.org/modules/lolrobbe2/premake-language-support) contains auto generated LuaCATS definitions for premake5 functions.
 # Installing

 installation can be done via the following command, and will require a working luarocks installation.